-As noted, eating (and sometimes even drinking) heals you, rather than just filling you up and giving you some energy.
+- Eating (and sometimes even drinking) heals you, rather than just filling you up and giving you some energy.
 In many games, food is the primary medicine/recovery system of choice.
 If other healing items are present, however, food is usually a lesser healing item, only healing a few points, while more potent medicines and first-aid kits heal much more.
 Usually.

-You seldom get full from eating food, thus leading to the conclusion that the food is rapidly digested.
+- You seldom get full from eating food, thus leading to the conclusion that the food is rapidly digested.
 As well, waste matter from digestion is nearly non-existent, and going to the bathroom is hardly ever necessary.
 This could be due to rapid metabolization, converting most of it into energy and cells for recovery, or it could just be a Bottomless Bladder.

-It seems that the proteins and iron present in meat are the best medicines around.
+- It seems that the proteins and iron present in meat are the best medicines around.
 Chocolate bars and carrots may patch up grazing flesh wounds and small lacerations, but pork chops, whole turkeys and entire barbeque roasts will stop arterial blood loss, heal punctured lungs and bring you back from the brink of death.

 - Salmonella and food contamination are of no concern to your powerful digestive system.
 Food found in garbage cans or the crumbling walls of ancient castles infested with evil is just as nutritious as a steak ordered straight out of the local diner.
 This is not as rigidly adhered to as other points, as some games may have rotten food found, and a rarer few may actually have the food you carry spoil if not properly prepared or stored.

-When drinks are present, they often will restore mana or energy in the same way food restores health.
+- When drinks are present, they often will restore mana or energy in the same way food restores health.